-We recommend that you keep a brief daily diary of their progress and possibly also a food diary to be able to see which foods work and which don't.
+We recommend that you keep a brief daily diary of their progress and possibly also a food diary, to be able to see which foods work and which don't.
 This could be kept along with your record of all appointments, prescriptions, and conversations with the medical team.

 When they feel strong enough to go out, progress slowly, little by little.
 Always remember that going out also entails getting back.
-Allow for this!
+Allow this!
 Maybe consider involving friends and relatives for some extra help on the first outings, and do not be afraid to ask for help from other available sources and resources.
 You may like to locate and join a local support group.
-In our experience, such meetings often provide the first and most reassuring encounters, either with others who are on the same recovery pathway and experiencing the same problems as them, or who can offer their advice from having found a way to deal with them in the past.
-You can contact the OPA's office for information on any existing group in your area.
-Eventually, when planning to eat out, get the OPA cards to hand to a waiter to ask for smaller portions and for seating near toilets, and check the suitability of menus, and the availability and location of toilets.
+In our experience, such meetings often provide the first and most reassuring encounters, either with others who are on the same recovery pathway and experiencing the same problems as them or with those can offer their advice from having found a way to deal with them in the past.
+Eventually, when planning to eat out, get the OPA cards to hand to a waiter to ask for smaller portions, and check the suitability of menus and the availability and location of toilets.

-We also recommend that, whenever they leave the house, they should carry an abbreviated up-to-date record of their recent history, of all post-oesophageal surgical and medical interventions, of current medications, dosage frequency, any allergies, and of details of their GP and current hospital contacts, and also a note that they should not be laid flat.
-And finally don't forget to look after yourself, too!
-At present the OPA holds three or four Zoom meetings every year specifically for carers, and our helpline 0121 704 9860 is open 9am to 3pm Monday to Friday, with an answerphone for out-of-hours callers.
-On page 9 there are details of the OPA's presence on social media and on Healthunlocked pages.
+We also recommend that whenever they leave the house, they should carry an abbreviated up-to-date record of their recent history, all post-oesophageal surgical and medical interventions, current medications, dosage frequency, any allergies and of details of their GP and current hospital contacts and also a note that they should not be laid flat.

+And finally, don't forget to look after yourself, too!
+At present, the OPA holds three or four Zoom meetings every year specifically for carers, and our helpline 0121 704 9860 is open 9am to 5pm Monday to Friday, with an answerphone for out-of-hours callers.
+On page 9, there are details of the OPA's presence on social media and on Healthunlocked pages.
 You should ask to register with your GP as a carer (there is usually a form for this), and for yourself or them, if appropriate, to be registered as a 'vulnerable person'.

 When your partner comes home after the operation, it is likely that your life will be taken over, especially if there are to be weeks of feeding via a tube, and everything in the care they need is likely to be new and unfamiliar.
-Therefore, in advance of their discharge it would be helpful to have explored with the consultant's team, and particularly with the upper GI specialist nurse and the dietician, what you should expect to have to cope with when they return home with you.
-Make sure you are given details of follow-up appointments, check-ups and scans, and who to contact if you have any queries or worries about their progress.
+Therefore, before their discharge, it would be helpful to have explored with the consultant's team and particularly with the upper GI specialist nurse and the dietician, what you should expect to have to cope with when they return home with you.
+Make sure you are given details of follow-up appointments, check-ups and scans, and whom to contact if you have any queries or worries about their progress.
 Be assertive, and do not feel embarrassed to ask for help!